By Guest Blogger, Brigid Glass

 - Major milestones throughout the project

 Regular progress reports to top management and implementation meetings with all process owners are recommended to track your progress to plan.
-Weekly meetings are also recommended, so that no tasks can fall too far behind schedule.
+Weekly meetings are also recommended so that no tasks can fall too far behind schedule.
 Be sure to invite top management to weekly meetings, and communicate the progress toward completion of each task to everyone within your company.
 The list below identifies 12 of the most important tasks that should be included in your plan.

 12 Tasks to Consider for Implementing ISO 13485

 - 1. Select a certification body and schedule your certification audits (i.e., – Stage 1 and Stage 2).
-If you want to place devices on the market in the EU, Japan or Canada, make sure your certification body meets the specific regulatory requirements for that market (http://bit.ly/Sept24FX).
+If you want to place devices on the market in the EU, Japan, or Canada, make sure your certification body meets the specific regulatory requirements for that market (http://bit.ly/Sept24FX).

 - 2. Establish a Quality Manual and at least 19 required procedures.
 If you have purchased a copy of the excellent Canadian CSA publication “Plus 13485” (http://bit.ly/13485Plus), this lists required procedures for you.
 There are a few extra procedures or work instructions needed to meet regulatory requirements (e.g., – training, mandatory problem reporting, and post-market surveillance).

 - 3. Document training on the procedures comprising the quality system.
 A signed form indicating that employees “read and understand” the procedures is not enough.
-Training records should include evidence of effectiveness of training, and you should be able to demonstrate competency of the people performing those procedures.
+Training records should include evidence of the effectiveness of training, and you should be able to demonstrate the competency of the people performing those procedures.

 - 4. You must complete at least one full quality system internal audit.
-Timing of your internal audit should be late enough in the quality plan that that most elements of your quality system have been implemented.
+The timing of your internal audit should be late enough in the quality plan that that most elements of your quality system have been implemented.
 However, you want to allow enough time to initiate CAPAs in response to internal audit findings before your Stage 1 audit.
 If your internal auditor(s) have been heavily involved in the implementation of the quality system, you may need to hire an external consultant to perform your first internal audit.

 - 5. You need to complete at least one management review, which can be done just before the Stage 1 audit.
 My preference, if there is time, is to have at least two management reviews.
 The first review might occur three months before the Stage 1 audit, just before you plan to perform an internal audit of the management processes.
 There may be limited data to review at that time, but this first review provides an opportunity to train top management on their roles and responsibilities during a management review.